cblopez/nmapthon2/docs/result_info.rst

     print(result.debug)
     # Prints 0
     print(result.tolerant_errors)
-    # Prints None, but would print a string if there where any.
+    # Prints None, but would print a string if there were any.